-M.Div. and M.T.S. students interested in writing a thesis must have a cumulative gpa of 3.5 at the time they intend to begin the thesis writing process.
+M.Div. and M.T.S. students interested in writing a thesis must have a cumulative GPA of 3.5 at the time they intend to begin the thesis writing process.
 Interested students must write a brief (1-2 page) proposal that obtains the approval of a faculty member willing to serve as the advisor for the thesis.
 The proposal must be submitted to the college dean in the semester before the student hopes to start the process and is subject to the approval of the chair.
-Having a cumulative gpa of 3.5 does not guarantee that a student interested in writing a thesis will be provided that opportunity.
-The student who begins the process can substitute thesis credits for up to two electives.
+Having a cumulative GPA of 3.5 does not guarantee that a student interested in writing a thesis will be provided that opportunity.
+An M.T.S. student who begins the process may substitute thesis credits for up to two electives for a total of 48 credit hours in the program.
+M.Div. students in the thesis M.Div. degree for a total of 79 credit hours.
 The thesis does not substitute for the comprehensive exam in the M.Div. degree program.